leitingzi/kmplitert/README.md

 Contributions are welcome!
 If you encounter issues or have ideas for improvements, please:
 - Open an **Issue** to report bugs or suggest features.
 - Submit a **Pull Request** with your enhancements.
-- Share your feedback to help us stabilize the library.

 ---